 If you are interested in potentially trying new treatments and strategies that haven’t yet been approved by the FDA, consider taking part in a clinical trial.
 You can search for national trials that you might eligible for through the National Cancer Institute website.
 Or use Dana-Farber’s clinical trial search tool to find the latest adult and pediatric cancers and blood disorders offered through the Institute and its clinical partners.

-This article originally appeared on Dana-Farber’s Insight blog.
-It is reprinted with permission.
+This article was originally published on January 19, 2018, by Dana-Farber Cancer Institute.
+It is republished with permission.